 Can I add alcohol?

 Yes, alcohol can be added to your mulled cider.
-I recommend adding a shot of your favorite liquor to your glass, like bourbon or rum, then topping with apple cider.
+I recommend adding a shot of your favorite liquor to your glass, like bourbon or rum, then topping with mulled cider.

 Slow Cooker Mulled Apple Cider

 - 64 ounces apple cider or unfiltered apple juice

 - Add all ingredients to a 3-quart slow cooker and stir to combine.
 Set to low and warm for 2 hours.

 - Discard spices before serving.
 Ladle cider into mugs and serve warm.
 Optionally, top each mug with an orange slice.